Meet the Paramedics

 I began my career with South East Coast Ambulance Service (SECAmb) in 2002 working at Redhill Ambulance Station, qualifying as a Paramedic from St. Georges University in 2011.
 I then undertook a further period of study to become a Paramedic Practitioner between 2013 and 2015 and am currently studying towards an MSc in Advanced Practice.

-Having gained experience within SECAmb and a local Emergency Department, I decided to apply for the HEMS Paramedic role with the Kent, Surrey & Sussex Air Ambulance Trust.
+Having gained experience within SECAmb and a local Emergency Department, I decided to apply for the HEMS Paramedic role with Air Ambulance Kent Surrey Sussex.
 I feel genuinely humbled and privileged to be working with the paramedics, doctors and pilots, and alongside the trustees, charity staff and volunteers who are all so dedicated to providing this incredible service to the people of the South East.
 Not forgetting of course, all those who are kind enough to donate in so many inspiring ways.

 I am married to a paramedic, Jemima, and we have a dog called Leo.
 When I am not working, walking the dog or seeing friends I enjoy making use of my private pilot licence, flying around the country.